 The Salvation Army is passionately committed to eradicating poverty and caring for people who are struggling.
-The Salvation Army is working to address the dehumanizing scourge of poverty and injustice and educate the public about what it means to live in poverty - and what they can do to help.
+The Salvation Army is working to address the dehumanizing scourge of poverty and injustice and educate the public about what it means to live in poverty-and what they can do to help.

 The Salvation Army is an international Christian organization that began its work in Canada in 1882 and has grown to become the largest non-governmental direct provider of social services in the country.
-The Salvation Army gives hope and support to vulnerable people today and every day in 400 communities across Canada and more than 125 countries around the world.
+The Salvation Army gives hope and support to vulnerable people today and every day in 400 communities across Canada and more than 130 countries around the world.
 The Salvation Army offers practical assistance for children and families, often tending to the basic necessities of life, providing shelter for homeless people and rehabilitation for people who have lost control of their lives to an addiction.

-There is a broad range of social programs offered to cater to the varied needs of the community including Addiction Services, Older Adult Care, World Missions, Court and Prison Services, Disability Services, domestic Violence Services, Emergency Service, Material Assistance and Family Support Services.
+There is a broad range of social programs offered to cater to the varied needs of the community including addiction services, older adult care, international development, court and prison services, disability services, domestic violence services, emergency services, material assistance and family support services.